farisachugthai/dynamic_ipython/docs/source/startup/setup_readline.rst

 Useful to see the ``magic_matches``, ``dict_key_matches``,
-``file_matches`` and I think there's supposed to be a python_matches or a kw specific one.
+``file_matches`` and I think there's supposed to be a python_matches or a keyword specific one.

-Interestingly, there's also a method on the completer that returns a strdispatch class.
+Interestingly, there's also a method on the completer that returns a StrDispatch class.

 Possibly the only use I've seen in the repo of this.::